-SHRI INDRAJIT GUPTA: The papers of the Hop.
+SHRI P.V.
+NARASIMHA RAO: It needs a separate question.
+I will not be able to give an answer straightway to that.
+SHRI INDRAJIT GUPTA: The papers of the Hon.
 Minister's report-I have checked up with other Members also-are all coming to pieces.
-It should not be like the DGOF in Calcutta.
+It shou'd not be like the DGOF in Calcutta.
 Some proper binding should be done.
-This is probably some indication of the times to come.
+This is probably some indication of the times to comc.